Mean-variance dynamic portfolio allocation with transaction costs: a Wiener chaos expansion approach: Resolution

 \subsection{Influence of risk aversion}

 In this section, we discuss the influence of the risk aversion on optimal multi-period portfolios submitted to transaction costs.
-One main result claims that the sharp ratio of a zeros gradient portfolio submitted to transaction costs is independent from its risk aversion.
-A second main result affirms that all optimal portfolios have the same sharp ratio. \\ \begin{definition} A $\gamma$-zero gradient strategy or $\gamma$-locally optimal strategy is a strategy $(\alpha_n(\beta^{\star}))_{0 \le n \le N}$ such that $\beta^{\star}$ solves \eqref{eq:grad}.
-The portfolio associated to a $\gamma$-zero gradient strategy is called a $\gamma$-zero gradient portfolio. \end{definition} \begin{proposition} Assume $\cR$ is a.s. differentiable.
-Then, the risk aversion, the sharp ratio and the volatility of a $\gamma$-zero gradient portfolio $V^{\star}$ submitted to transaction costs are related by \be \gamma=\frac{\sharpe(V_N^{\star})}{2\Var[V_N^{\star}]^{\frac{1}{2}}}. \ee \end{proposition} \begin{proof} We have seen in (\ref{eq:grad}) that if $V^{\star}$ is a $\gamma$-zero gradient portfolio, then $\exists$ $\beta^{\star}\in \mathbb{R}^m$ such that $V_N^{\star}=\mathcal{R}(\beta^{\star})S_N^0$ and $ \E_{\Prob}\left[\Psi\left(\beta^{\star},\E_{\Prob}\left[\mathcal{R}(\beta^{\star})\right]\right)\right]=0. $ This equality leads to
+One main result claims that the Sharp ratio of a zeros gradient portfolio submitted to transaction costs is independent from its risk aversion.
+A second main result affirms that all optimal portfolios have the same Sharp ratio.
+This study insures that the choice of risk aversion parameter does not influence performances. \\ In this section, we consider the following formulation of the allocation problem \be \tag{$\mathcal{J}^{\gamma}$}